clicknium/clicknium-docs/doc/api/python/uielement/clear_text.md

     &emsp;**preaction**:
         &emsp;&emsp; pre action, action should be taken on the target element before clear text
     &emsp;**timeout**: int
         &emsp;&emsp; timeout for the operation, The unit is second.
-Default set is 30 seconds.
+Default is 30 seconds.

 **Returns:**
     &emsp;None

 **Example:**
 ***
-- Desktop file saveas dialog
+- Desktop file save as dialog
 ![sample1](../../../img/clear_text_sample1.png)
 For the file saveas dialog, use clear_text to clear the existing content in filename input box as the control supports ValueAction, "controlclearvalue" method can be used.